kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-and-secure-workload-with-certificate.md

         --cacert ${CLIENT_ROOT_CA_CRT_FILE} \ -ik -X GET https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/headers
    ```

 These calls return the code `200` response.
-If you call the service without proper certificates, you get the code `403` response.
+If you call the service without the proper certificates, you get the code `403` response.

   </details>